kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 To stop use of this enhancement, there are two options.

-On a per-node basis, nodes can be completely redeployed with `NodeMaxCrashLoopBackOff` kubelet command line flag unset. <<[UNRESOLVED is this true if kubelet restarts tho]>>Since the Pods must be completely redeployed, they will lose their prior backoff counter anyways and, if they go on to be restarted, will start from the beginning of their backoff curve (either the original one with initial value 10s, or the new baseline with initial value 1s, depending on whether they've turned on the `ReduceDefaultCrashLoopBackoffDecay` feature gate). <</UNRESOLVED>>
+On a per-node basis, nodes can be completely redeployed with `NodeMaxCrashLoopBackOff` kubelet command line flag unset.
+Since kubelet does not cache the backoff object, on kubelet restart they will start from the beginning of their backoff curve (either the original one with initial value 10s, or the new baseline with initial value 1s, depending on whether they've turned on the `ReduceDefaultCrashLoopBackoffDecay` feature gate).

+<<[UNRESOLVED]>>Say what happens when `NodeMaxCrashLoopBackOff` exists but
+`EnableKubeletCrashLoopBackoffMax is off, log a warning but drop it (because peeps might set it and be like why it no work)<<[/UNRESOLVED]>>

 Or, the entire cluster can be restarted with the `EnableKubeletCrashLoopBackoffMax` feature gate turned off.
 In this case, any